-We have 15 Neighbourhood Partnerships across Cheshire East.
+We have a number of Neighbourhood Partnerships across Cheshire East.
 Each of them serve an area across the borough where we have identified a need to reduce health inequality.

-Contact us to join an exiting Neighbourhood Partnership or to set one up in your Community.
+Contact your Community Development Officer to join an existing Neighbourhood Partnership or to set one up in your community.

 Care Communities bring together Health and Social Care professionals to understand local priorities.
 They provide a range of integrated Health and Social Care services within a community and in primary care settings to best suit local residents and impact on local priorities.

-We have 8 Care Communities across Cheshire East, governed by local clinical leads.
+We have eight Care Communities across Cheshire East, governed by local clinical leads.
 Each of our Care Communities serves a population ranging between 30,000 and 50,000 people.

 Throughout the Covid19 pandemic we developed a scheme called “People Helping People” which supported vulnerable residents and those who were self-isolating with a range of support from volunteers and community groups, including delivering groceries, collecting prescriptions, telephone befriending and much more.